Web Design for Kids: 10 Tips for Designing an Age-Appropriate Website

 10. Create room for all kinds of media

 Kids learn through all sorts of avenues, so make sure to add various forms of media—such as video, music and games—to your website.
-Not only does this assist in combatting children’s short attention spans, but media can also help a child remember things better.
+Not only does this assist in combating children’s short attention spans, but media can also help a child remember things better.

 Ready to use your imagination?